stschulte/puppet-nimsoft/README.md

 Nimsoft Monitoring is a monitoring solution from CA Technologies.

-The basic pattern to monitor your server is to first install a robot (the agent software) on your target machine and once the connection to your master server (or nearest hub) is established, you can deploy probes onto your server.
-Each probe is repsonsible for a one or more dedicated areas like checking disk utilization (`cdm` probe) or parsing logfiles (`logmon` probe).
-A probe will most likely gather quality of service metrics (e.g. current disk utilization every 5 minutes) and send alarms when certain thresholds are exceeded (e.g. disk more than 90% full).
-Each probe is independet from another and will run as a seperate executable on the target machine.
+If you want to monitor a service with nimsoft, you'll first have to install a robot (the agent software) on your target machine or on a proxy machine (in case of agentless monitoring).
+Once the connection between the robot and your master server (or nearest nimsoft hub) is established, you can deploy probes onto your robot to monitor a specific service.

+Each probe that you deploy on a robot is responsible for one or more dedicated areas like checking disk and cpu utilization (`cdm` probe) or parsing logfiles for errors (`logmon` probe).
+Most probes will gather quality of server metrics (e.g. publish the current disk utilization every 5 minutes) and can also be configured to send alarms once a certain threshold is exceeded (e.g. one disk is more than 90% full).
+Each probe is independet from another and will run as a seperate process on your target machine.

-The configuration of these probes is stored in flat configuration files (`<probename>.cfg`) and is always local to the server you want to monitor.
+The configuration of these probes are stored in flat configuration files (`<probename>.cfg`) and are always local to the server you want to monitor.

+This is important for puppet to be able to change the monitoring policy for one server locally.

 Why managing nimsoft through puppet?
 ------------------------------------
-The aim of this repository is to publish puppet types and providers to be able to manage specific parts of your probe configuration files as puppet resources.
+The ultimate goal is free the administrator of any repetitive task that might occure when a new server is provisioned or decomissioned.
+The second goal is use the available puppet infrastructure (e.g. `hiera`) to give the consumers of your monitoring landscape the ability to tweak certain aspects of your monitoring configuration.

-Imagine you run a webserver with apache and naturally you use puppet to make sure that the `apache` package is installed and the correct apache configuration files or vhosts are in place.
-Theres a good chance that the all the information needed to monitor your webserver through nimsoft is already available inside your apache module, e.g. the name of your `vhost` or the port your application is listening on, so it makes sense to hook your monitoring into your puppet manifests (e.g. checking your application with the `netconnect` probe and parsing your error logs with the `logmon` probe).
+Imagine you want to run an apache webserver and you already use puppet to make sure that the `apache` package is installed and the correct apache configuration files or vhosts are in place.
+To setup the monitoring for this new website you need information that you probably already have in puppet, like the name of the vhost instance or the port your vhost is listening on (e.g. to monitor the website with the `netconnect` probe and parsing error logs with the `logmon` probe).

-So instead of seperating the provisioning process and the monitoring configuration, you will be able combine both, so the `apache` puppet class will automatically configure the necessary probes to setup the monitoring.
+So instead of seperating the provisioning process and the monitoring configuration, you will now be able combine both, so the `apache` puppet class will automatically configure the necessary probes to setup the monitoring.